 Finally, we are at the “fun and creative” part of BRANDING.
 The steps that you have taken to this point, will help you create a brand that actually speaks to your target audience.
 Think back on those steps as you work on your logo, colors, and slogan (aka tagline).

 - How do your logo, company name, and tagline reflect what your customers need?

 - How do they differentiate you from your competitors?

 - How does your brand highlight your personality?

 Here is a link to an article from Active Campaign, that shows some examples of amazing small business branding Logos, colors, and slogans.

 Branding your small business shows the world how you are different from your competitors.
 Branding is the true essence of your small business and THE VALUE your business provides for your clients!

-Karen Kannegiesser is an online business resource assistant, specializing in Social Media Management, Content, Graphic, Video and Business Presentation creation, Digital Signage Content Management and Project Management for Small Businesses and Non-Profits.
+Karen Kannegiesser is an online freelancer, specializing in Digital Media Management, Content, Graphic, Video and Business Presentation creation, Digital Signage Content Management and Project Management for Small Businesses and Non-Profits.
 Karen has over three decades of C-suite level executive administrative and supply chain expertise.
-She has many years as a strategic MRO buyer for a large specialty chemical manufacturer, as well as an extensive background in database management, project management, contract administration and business continuity/disaster recovery preparedness. www.LotusBusinessResources.com
+She has experience as a strategic MRO buyer for a global chemical manufacturer, as well as an extensive background in database management, project management, contract administration and business continuity/disaster recovery preparedness. www.LotusBusinessResources.com